 - arch off the floor of the mouth – such as the ‘r’ sound.

 Treatment for tongue-tie

 In the past, the frenum under the tongue was routinely cut in babies or children with tongue-tie.
 Today, doctors are more inclined to wait and see what happens to the frenum with growth.

-the procedure may be done with local or topical anaesthesia, or occasionally using general anaesthesia.
+For babies less than 12 weeks old, the procedure may be done with local or topical anaesthesia, or occasionally using general anaesthesia.
 If using local or topical anaesthesia, the area is numbed, the baby’s head is held firmly and the frenum is simply snipped (divided) with surgical scissors or a laser.
 Babies can be breastfed immediately after the procedure.

 Studies of this procedure have found few risks and problems.
 Problems are likely to be very rare, but can include bleeding, infection, ulcers, pain, and damage to the tongue and surrounding area.
 Reports suggest tongue movement is normal within three months of the procedure.

-a general or local anaesthetic may be given beforehand.
+For older children and adults, a general or local anaesthetic may be given beforehand.
 Stitches are needed when the tongue-tie has been surgically divided.
 It may take a few weeks for the mouth to heal.
 Older children and adults may need speech therapy after the surgery.

 The main risk of this procedure is related to the anaesthetic.
 However, like all surgeries, there is a risk of bleeding, infection, and damage to the tongue or the surrounding area.
 Generally, only severe cases of tongue-tie are divided.